KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

 In the *Export* tab, the user is asked to select the glossaries to export and type a name that will be assigned to the zip file.
 The searching functionality can be used for the selection.

-Afterwards, connecting as admin to target tenant, the user selects the *Import* tab from the Export/Import main window.
+Afterwards, connecting as admin to a target tenant, the user selects the *Import* tab from the Export/Import main window.

 .. figure:: media/image91.png

     Import of glossaries

-The user uses the arrows to indicate the glossaries to consider for the import.
+Arrows are used to indicate the glossaries to consider for the import.

 Alerts
 ~~~~~~~~